szhan151/ME499/README.md

 ### Stage3
 * Write c code for bluetooth
   * Initialize the bluetooth, and set baud rate to 9600.
 Configure TX & RX pins.
 Configure the UART interrupts.
   * Write command function for bluetooth.
-Use ASCII table, W as forward, S as backward, A as left turn, D as right turn.
+Use ASCII table, F as forward, B as backward, L as left turn, R as right turn.
 ### Stage4
 * Write main code and interrupt
   * Initialize PWM and Bluetooth in the main function.